Zenius2016/BoardAlfa/firstAssignment/README.md

 ##Rules!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 1. **Don't use google to find how a haskell function works**
-2. for 1.a and 1.b do not use any other function except : pred, succ, ++, :, | (guard), partern matching
+2. For 1.a and 1.b do not use any other function except : pred, succ, ++, :, | (guard), partern matching
-3. for 1.b you can use function that you have reimplement in 1.a to reimplement 1.b
+3. For 1.b you can use function that you have reimplement in 1.a to reimplement 1.b
 4. DO NOT SEE OTHERS BOCAH WORKS, OR YOU WILL DIE || BECOME DUMB DUMB DUMB
+5. If you feel that you are to dumb dumb to do this assignment, don't worry
+![alt text][suck]

 ## Help or Instruction